Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 thumbnail: "UE4-Annoying-Hat.gif"
 ---

+I want to start by making it very clear that I think the marketplace team is doing great and that Stephanie Markoff has been absolutely fantastic to work with.

 On September 3rd, 2014, the UE4 Marketplace was launched.
 I released my first asset on the marketplace on June 30th, 2015.

-A lot of people come to me for advice about selling on the marketplace, as well as my thoughts and opinions on the marketplace as a whole.
+A lot of people come to me for advice about selling on the marketplace, as well as my thoughts and opinions on the marketplace.
 I have heavily experimented with the marketplace as a seller, a buyer, and an overall annoying member of the Unreal community.

 I decided to post my general concerns on my blog to hopefully spark some discussion, as well as having a page to link to when someone asks me my thoughts instead of reiterating my opinions.<!-- more -->

 I am an outsider of Epic and there could be things in this writing that are just plain wrong or are terrible ideas.
 If so, please reach out to me and I will edit accordingly.

 I love the marketplace.
 I love being a seller.
 However, a big part of me feels like the marketplace is ‘one of those random small teams’ at Epic and that the marketplace is one of Epic’s lower priorities.
-The marketplace staff is great, but appear to be resource deprived.
+The marketplace staff is great, but seem resource deprived.

 My issues and concerns with the marketplace are more geared toward the backend, not the frontend.
 A better and more automated backend would allow the support staff to help out sellers in better and faster ways.
 A better backend would also greatly improve the marketplace seller portal.

-An additional benefit of a better backend would be the support for third party marketplace tools.
-I have already created a system that tracks marketplace assets per user and reports the historical rating history of all tracked assets, so they can be notified when their asset rating changes.
+A pipe dream perhaps, but an added benefit of a better backend would be the support for third party marketplace tools.
+I have already created a proof of concept that tracks marketplace assets per user and reports the historical rating history of all tracked assets, so they can be notified when their asset rating changes.
 This was a proof of concept and much more can be learned about my third party marketplace proposal here:

 [Third-Party Marketplace Support Proposal](/assets/ThirdpartyMarketplaceSupportProposal.pdf)